13.4. Binary Trees: Template Examples

 5. remove an existing data item from the structure.

 Standard dynamic data structure operations.
-Although these operations are common across most data structures, their implementations vary substantially depending on how the structure organizes the stored data.
+Although these operations are common across most data structures, their implementations vary substantially depending on how the structure organizes the data it stores.

 Binary trees (aka binary search trees) are one of many dynamic data structures.
 They are sufficiently complex to illustrate some advanced programming features while remaining simple enough for beginning computer scientists to follow their fundamental behavior.
-We use them here to demonstrate two versions of a data structure based on one and two template variables.
+If the trees are balanced (wide and bushy rather than tall and skinny), the insert and search operations are relatively fast, with a run order or Big O of O(log n).
+The text uses them here to demonstrate two versions of a data structure based on one and two template variables.

 Associative Data Structures

 Binary trees are self-organizing data structures, meaning that they manage their internal organization independent of the client program.
-For example, if the client enters the same data into two trees but in a different order, the trees may have distinctly different shapes that are beyond the client's control.
-Binary tree implementations typically make the pointers binding the tree private and don't provide any getters, completely isolating or hiding the data organization from the client and making data access by position impossible.
-Consequently, clients storing data in binary trees must access the data by a key value.
-Trees are an example of a sub-category of data structures called associative data structures - structures that associate one data value, the key with another.
+For example, if the client enters the same data into two trees in different orders, the trees may have distinctly different shapes, which are beyond the client's control.
+Binary tree implementations typically make the pointers that bind the tree private and don't provide any getters, completely isolating or hiding the data organization from the client and making access by position impossible.
+Consequently, clients storing data in binary trees must access it with a key.
+Trees are an example of a sub-category of data structures called associative data structures - structures that associate one data value, the key, with another data value.
 When a "natural" association exists between the key and the other value, we can implement an associative data structure with one template variable; otherwise, we need at least two variables.

 Word